CBIGR/SUBATOMIC/README.md

       - "ModuleType": all genes of a module type e.g. all genes contained in all CIR modules
       - "ALL": all genes in the input network
   - **superview_background**: *string*, choice that should be taken as background distribution for the suberview z-score calculation.
 Two options are available:
-    - "network": all interactions of a network type e.g. H -- RECOMMENDED
+    - "network": all interactions of a specific interaction type e.g. H -- RECOMMENDED
-    - "module": all interactions of a network type within a specific type of module e.g. H in CIR
+    - "module": all interactions of a specific interaction type within a specific type of module e.g. H in CIR

 ### Running the toy example
-Even though the prior network published in the paper is far from complete, calculation takes a significant amount of time.
+Even though the multi-edge network published in the paper is far from complete, calculation takes a significant amount of time.
 For testing purposes we created a smaller network (toy_Net).
 We selected up to k modules from the SUBATOMIC run  based on the full network and re-created an interaction file containing only genes involved in this modules (for k=5).
 This toy net can then be used to test the pipeline using only a  small amount of time.
 However, we also provide the ```Hsapiens_interaction_file.csv``` containing the network used in the publication. **Important:** The implementation of GOATOOLS is very greedy for space, thus when annotating even a few modules with 3 cores as done in this example,  the RAM demand can go > 32 GB.